DanSt3/React-Minesweeper/readme.md

 How to play:
 - Left-click a square to uncover it
-- Right-click a square to mark it as mine
+- Shift-left-click a square to mark it as mine
-- Click bioth buttons to clear any adjacent spaces
+- Ctrl-left-click to clear any adjacent spaces

+Notes:
+- This web application does not support IE 11 or earlier versions of the IE web browser.